-At UC San Diego Health, our multidisciplinary foot and ankle team provides the latest diagnostic tests and nonsurgical and surgical therapies to treat every condition.
+At UC San Diego Health, our foot and ankle team provides the latest diagnostic tests and nonsurgical and surgical therapies to treat every condition.
 As an academic health system, we are constantly developing new, more effective methods of evaluating and treating our patients.

 Foot and ankle conditions treated